timex-sinclair-projects/TS-Pico/docs/TS Pico Manual v1.2.md

 #### The Upgrade Process

-The TS Pico includes a sophisticated upgrade system that makes updating firmware safe and straightforward.
+The TS-Pico includes a sophisticated upgrade system that makes updating firmware safe and straightforward.
 The complete upgrade process is covered in the separate "TS-Pico Firmware Upgrade Instructions" document, but here's an overview of what's involved:

 **Preparation phase:**
 - Download the upgrade files from the official repository